Free Software Free Society

 When you turn on your computer, you're making a political statement.
 If, like most people, your computer boots Microsoft Windows, the statement you're making is that transnational corporations should control access to the most powerful public media that ever existed.

-While these environmental consequences alone are sufficient reason for many to reject Vista, the disposable computer mentality is a symptom of a larger problem—one that should concern all social activists.
-That problem is the dependency of activists on software owned and exclusively controlled by entities that design their software in ways directly opposed to grassroots social change.
-No matter what kind of specific change they are working for in society, activists need the freedom to organize and communicate.
-Yet each time an activist turns on a Vista computer, she is nominating Microsoft and Big Media as exclusive gatekeepers to this freedom.
+While these environmental consequences alone are sufficient reason for many to reject newer versions of Windows, the disposable computer mentality is a symptom of a larger problem--one that should concern all social activists.
+One problem is the dependency of activists on software owned and exclusively controlled by entities that design their software in ways directly opposed to grassroots social change.

-Vista was engineered from the ground up as a Digital Restrictions Management (DRM) and Treacherous Computing (TC) platform.
-Microsoft hides these defects under more benign-sounding names like “Digital Rights Management” and “Trusted Computing”.
-But the fact is that Vista is designed to monitor what people do, and in particular to limit what they can do with digital media files.
 These limits obstruct common and legally protected uses like sharing news story clips and copying text from government documents.
-Vista has also been designed for easy updating from a central authority, so that new restrictions can always be imposed, disabling certain features or programs.
-When a user clicks OK to install Vista, Microsoft claims—illegitimately—that she is consenting in advance to this control.
-It is the computational burden of this constant monitoring in combination with the requirement that all hardware support these software restrictions that is driving many of Vista's steep hardware requirements, leading to the environmental consequences that groups like the Green Party and Greenpeace have described.
+Windows has also been designed for easy updating from a central authority, so that new restrictions can always be imposed, disabling certain features or programs.
+When a user clicks OK to install Windows, Microsoft claims--illegitimately--that she is consenting in advance to this control.
+It is the computational burden of this constant monitoring in combination with the requirement that all hardware support these software restrictions that is driving many of Windows steep hardware requirements, leading to the environmental consequences that groups like the Green Party and Greenpeace have described.

 Free software is often usable on older hardware, more secure, more easily customized, less expensive, and available in more languages.
-These are substantial benefits, but they are all a natural result of the most important considerations—freedom and independence.
+These are substantial benefits, but they are all a natural result of the most important considerations--freedom and independence.
 The celebrated power of the Internet as a tool for political action depends on the ability of ordinary people to have uncensored control over the tools they use to participate in society.
 If the tools used by activists are proprietary, they will be inherently limited in what they can challenge and change by those who make and exclusively own the tools.

 We call on our own supporters and all others who support any organization working for social change to join us in speaking out against these restrictions.
 As organizations or individuals, you can join us by signing this statement.
 Together we can resist these efforts to divide and control our communities.
 We can build a free society, based on free software.